2020PB/police-brutality/reports/Oregon.md

 Footage shows police and federal agents working together to push protestors down the street.
 Continual riot gun fire is heard throughout the footag at a peaceful crowd wherein most protestors have their hands raised.
 The reporter who took the footage does state that the majority of fire followed procedure (i.e. at the feet), but police were still firing on a peaceful, obeying crowd.

-tags: shoot, protestor, pepper-ball, rubber-bullet
+tags: shoot, protester, pepper-ball, rubber-bullet

 id: or-portland-96